Do You Need to Clean Your Solar Panels? What California Homeowners Should Know

 Too Late for the Tax Credit?
 Not Quite.

-The 30% federal solar tax credit ends December 31, 2025 — and most installers can’t guarantee completion before the deadline.
-But through a pre-paid PPA, homeowners can still save 23% on their solar system through 2027, with full ownership after six years and no monthly payments.
+The 30% federal solar tax credit ended December 31, 2025 — and many homeowners missed it due to factors outside their control.
+But through a pre-paid PPA, you can still save up to 23% on a solar system through 2027, with no monthly payments and full ownership after six years.

 The Hidden Cost of Call-Center Solar